dear6730/cp630-project/project_report.md

 [http://localhost:8080/imad-rs/rest/cardProcessing](http://localhost:8080/imad-rs/rest/cardProcessing)

 This RESTful call returns a simple confirmation message data generation process has begun.
-The response looks like:
-`{"results": "process started"}`
+The response looks like: `{"results": "process started"}`

-The result of running this command is generating all of the analytical data and populating the
+The result of running this command is generating all of the analytical data and populating the Analytical tables with data.

-**NOTE:** Only run this data loading command ***once*** in order to see the intended demonstration.
+> **NOTE:** Only run this data loading command ***ONE TIME*** in order to see the intended demonstration.

 #### View the Analytical Data in Dashboard UI
 To view the UI with the analytical data populated, refresh the UI index page, or go to: